Debbie Blackburn

-Debbie Blackburn (January 12, 1951) is a Democratic politician from the U.S. state of Oklahoma.
-Blackburn was elected to the Oklahoma House of Representatives in 1995 and served until her term limit in 2007, representing district 88.
-Before serving in the House, Debbie was an educator and publisher.
-Since leaving office, Blackburn runs Cottonwood Publishing Company, in Oklahoma City.

-Early life
+Deborah Blackburn (née Stevens; January 12, 1951 – August 10, 2025) was an American politician who served in the Oklahoma House of Representatives from 1995 until term limited in 2007.
+A member of the Democratic Party, she represented the 88th district.

+In addition to serving in the House, Blackburn worked as a teacher and publisher.
+She also married Oklahoma historian Bob Blackburn.

+Early life, education and family

-Deborah Kay 'Debbie' Blackburn was born in Woodward, OK, the oldest child of three.
+Deborah Kay 'Debbie' Blackburn was born on January 12, 1951, in Woodward, Oklahoma.
+She was the oldest of three children.
 Her father was a small business owner and her mother a homemaker for most of her life.
 She was interested at an early age in history and sociology.
 Blackburn completed all of her grade school education in her hometown and graduated from high school in Woodward.

-Education and career

-Unlike both of her siblings who graduated from Oklahoma State University, Blackburn received her undergraduate degree from Southwestern Oklahoma State University in 1973.
-Although she completed a couple postgraduate hours from Oklahoma State, she never completed a master's degree.
-Blackburn's first job was as a teacher in Altus, OK.
+After graduating from Woodward High School in 1969, Blackburn received an undergraduate degree from Southwestern Oklahoma State University in 1973.
+Blackburn taught history in Altus, Oklahoma, for four years.
+In 1978, she married historian Bob Blackburn and the couple moved to Oklahoma City, where they would raise their one son and restored three historic homes.

+In the 1980s she served on the board of the Neighborhood Alliance of Central Oklahoma and in 1988 she co-chaired a successful campaign to approve a sales tax increase for police and fire funding.
+In 1989, she co-founded the Paseo Development Corporation to preserve historic neighborhoods.

-House of Representatives (1995-2007)
+House of Representatives (1995–2007)

+In 1994, State Representative Linda Larason convinced Blackburn to run for her seat when she retired.
+She won the election and would served 12 years in office before being term limited in 2006.

-Without any campaigning experience, Blackburn decided to run for office in 1994.
-Learning valuable campaigning knowledge from her first run, she was elected into the Oklahoma House of Representatives.
-During her subsequent campaigns, Blackburn made a more concentrated effort to visit with her voters.
+She was elected into the Oklahoma House of Representatives.
 Blackburn's first bill presented in office dealt with child support, leading to her being awarded two years in a row by the Child Support Association of Oklahoma for her work in that area.
 Blackburn was the author of the Tuition Savings Plan Act for college.
-In total, Blackburn served for 12 years until she was forced to leave office by Oklahoma legislative term limit laws.
+She was a member of the Democratic Party.